 Verify that these are both valid PMFs (they sum to 1, up to rounding error).

-The above approach is fine if all we need are the numerical probabilities.
-However, if we want insight, then we should derive a formula for the marginal PMF using Equation 13.1.
+The above approach is fine if the numerical probabilities are all that is needed.
+However, if we want to understand what is going on, then we should derive a formula for the marginal PMFs using Equation 13.1.
 For example, the marginal PMF of \(Y\) is

 \[